 Al-Anon and Nar-Anon Meetings

 Being the sibling, spouse, daughter, son, father, mother, relative or friend of someone struggling with addiction can be difficult.
 It might be quite emotionally draining to always be someone who supports someone in recovery.
 These friends and family members will support those in recovery because they love them, but often, they also need support.
 Nar-Anon and Al-Anon are support groups that offer support to loved ones.
-Listed below are meetings in the Buffalo area.

 St. John’s Grade Episcopal Church

 Buffalo, NY 14222